rimelek/learn-docker/docs/index.rst

 The virtual machines were created in the Cloud For Education system.
 Some of the scripts may not be useful to you.

-Before you begin, read :doc:`pages/getting-started`.
+Before you start working with the example projects, read :doc:`pages/getting-started`.

 .. toctree::
    :maxdepth: 2
-   :caption: Example projects:
+   :caption: Content:

    pages/getting-started
    pages/projects/p00
    pages/projects/p01